guffre/API-Obfuscator/README.md

 // Somewhere:
 InitApiResolver();
 ```

+You only need to include the header compilation units that you want to have obfuscated.
+I throw the `InitApiResolver()` in `main()`, but you could get fancy with it and put it elsewhere.

 Once included, it will obfuscate function calls to make them difficult to resolve and incredibly annoying to label.
 Of note: It uses `#define <API>` to find/replace functions.
 This is important, for example, with calls like `LoadLibrary` that are already #defined to other calls, like `LoadLibraryA` or `LoadLibraryW`.
 This use of define makes it dead-simple to use though, and you can even insert it into library code and I would expect it to work.